Magnetic skyrmion lattices in a novel two-dimensional twisted bilayer magnet: Results and Discussion

-The excitation energy, defined as the energy difference between the system with a skyrmion and the system's ground state, is shown in Fig. 3d.
+The excitation energy, defined as the energy difference between the system with a skyrmion and the system's ground state, is shown in Figure \ref{fig3}d.
 For a constant $c$, the excitation energy decreases with $\varphi$ approaching $60^\circ$.
 For example, the excitation energy of skyrmion with $c=1$ in the T-TBCI with $\varphi=62.3^\circ$ is 115 meV, while that for $\varphi=60.3^\circ$ is only 8 meV.
 Since the skyrmion with $\varphi=60.3^\circ$ contains $\sim$18000 atoms, the 8 meV is a very small amount of energy.
-From Fig. 3d, we can see that the trivial skyrmion ($c=0$) always has the lowest energy, and the excitation energy increases as $\vert c\vert$ increases.
+From Figure \ref{fig3}d, we can see that the trivial skyrmion ($c=0$) always has the lowest energy, and the excitation energy increases as $\vert c\vert$ increases.

-\section{Potential Applications}
+\subsection{Potential Applications}

 Due to the orderly distributed AFM domains and the existence of a variety of skyrmions, the T-TBCI can be used in device applications and fundamental research.
 Here we provide a few conceptual designs.
 Firstly, the T-TBCI with $\vert\varphi-60^\circ\vert<3.2^\circ$ contains a skyrmion lattice and can be used as a memory device.
-The information can be coded into two channels, the skyrmion charges as well as the skyrmion positions (at up or down CrI$_3$ layer).
-The skyrmion with the stored information can be transported by the in-plain translation of one CrI$_3$ layer (Fig. 4a and Supplementary S.8), and the skyrmion radius can be tuned by the change of $\varphi$ (Fig. 4b and Supplementary S.8).
-When $\varphi$ deviates from $60^\circ$, the skyrmion shrinks and evetually collapses across the critical point ($c=\vert c\vert_{max}$).
-The collapse releases the redundent energy in many forms including spin waves.
-Based on that, the second application, a monochromatic spin wave generator was designed as shown in Fig. 4c, where the collapse of skyrmions in lattice $E$ emit spin waves and the lattice $G$ works as a spin wave grating.
+The informatoin can be coded into two channels.
+The skyrmion charge is an integer number with many options.
+It is topologically protected, thus suitable to store information.
+Besides that, the skyrmion position can also be used to store information.
+As we have shown that a skyrmion in T-TBCI can stay either at the upper layer or at the lower layer and these two { states} are degenerate.
+Therefore, the position of a skyrmion can store 1 bit information.
+It is well known that the skyrmions in magnetic alloy films\cite{Fert2017magnetic} are free to move, and their positions can be controlled by an electric current.
+By contrast, the skyrmions in T-TBCI are pinned at the AFM domain.
+Thus, in T-TBCI, the skyrmions with the stored information can not be transported by an electric current.
+Fortunately, the in-plane of one CrI$_3$ layer can be used to transport the skyrmions.
+As shown in Figure \ref{fig4}a, a small left move of the upper CrI$_3$ layer would lead to a large up move of the skyrmion.
+Actually, the motion of the skyrmion is always perpendicular to and much faster than that of the CrI$_3$ layer.
+The theoretical analysis can be found in the Supporting Information.